 - December 25th – Christmas

 The above listed benefits are those that are included under Mexican labor law.
 In addition to legally mandated benefits in Mexico, there are those that have become customary in certain economic sectors and certain labor markets.
-For instance in the Mexico manufacturing sector, and in the border zone in particular, due to historical issues regarding the availability and absenteeism and turnover rates of labor other benefits have been introduced to address these issues.
+For instance in the Mexico manufacturing sector particularly along the border are historically seen as having high availability, absenteeism and turnover rates.
+Some labor laws and other benefits have been introduced to address these issues.

-On the Mexican border it is not unusual that, in some cities, maquiladoras pay workers a bonus for returning back to work from Christmas holidays.
+On the Mexican border it is not unusual that maquiladoras pay workers a bonus for returning back to work from Christmas holidays.
 This is due to the floating demographic that many times makes up the composition of the workforce on the border.
 Since many maquiladora employees in this area are originally from points further south, during the holiday season they typically return to their home towns and cities to visit with family members.
-Many opt not to return.
+Many times they do not to return.
 Therefore, many Mexico border factories offer a cash incentive to promote them doing so.
 This situation does not typically affect maquiladoras in the interior of the country.
 Workers in the interior tend to live there with their families and extended families.

 Workers in Mexico manufacturing facilities that are located in the border are typically provided one hot meal a day as a benefit.
 It is not uncommon that two are offered.
 This is a practice that is not commonly found in interior plants.
 Additionally some companies may offer coupons for use in the purchase of groceries at stores in the community in which they are established, as well as for the purchase of prescription medicines.
 Another common benefit provided to Mexico manufacturing workers in the maquiladora industry is a stipend to be used to pay for transportation to and from work.